davila7/stable-diffusion-free-gpu/README.md

 # Flask GPU app

-Example app that demonstrates how to run a Flask app with a free GPU using Google Colab and ngrok.
+Run a Flask app with a free GPU using Google Colab and ngrok.

+# Google Colab

 ## Instructions